mastercomfig/mastercomfig/docs/customization/launch_options.md

 ## OpenGL Launch Options (Linux and macOS only)
 * **-displayindex x** : use the monitor at the specified display index. starts at `1`. `0` is the primary display (and the default).
-* **-gl_enablesamplerobjects** : enhance texture preloading using sampler objects
-* **-gl_texclientstorage** : use driver host copies for textures, reduces memory usage.
-May cause issues with texture display.

 ## Niche Launch Options
-* **-nouserclip** : uses software clipping instead of hardware user clip planes, FPS increase or decrease depends on your CPU+GPU
+* **-nouserclip** : uses software clipping instead of hardware user clip planes, FPS increase or decrease depends on your CPU+GPU and graphics API.
 * **-nosound** : disables sound, no performance boost unless your drivers are slow
 * **-small** : allow for resolutions smaller than 640x480

 ## Experimental Launch Options
 * **-gl_amd_pinned_memory** : use `AMD_pinned_memory` for efficient device memory handling.
+Experimental as its performance impact (negative or positive) is unknown.
+Linux only.
+* **-gl_nv_bindless_texturing** : use `NV_bindless_texture` for reduced overhead for managing bindings.
+Experimental as its Source implementation may not be complete.
+Linux only.
+* **-gl_enablesamplerobjects** : enhance texture preloading using sampler objects.
 Experimental as its performance impact (negative or positive) is unknown.
 Linux only.